Announcing our Winter Intensive!

 BE YOUR BEST.

-The future is not possible without the past and with that knowledge we move forward as an organization with utmost respect to what has come before us.
-We look forward to inspiring more young artists and hope to see many eager faces at an audition in 2017!
+The future is not possible without the past and with that knowledge we move forward with the utmost respect for what has come before us.

 REGISTRATION 30 MINUTES PRIOR TO EACH AUDITION